Students worked hard at a paper making factory to recycle scrap paper into high quality artisan paper.

 Beyond Recycling Blog

-What happens to all that stuff we throw “away”?
 How much of our waste can be diverted from our local landfill by reducing, reusing, repairing, refusing, rethinking and recycling?
-We took a tour to find out more!
+We took a trip to find out more!